rodneyshupe/Cookbook/Recipes/SoupsAndStews/ShrimpBisque.rst

    Stir in wine, clam juice, and tomatoes, scraping pan bottom with wooden spoon to loosen browned bits, if any exist.
-Cover, increase heat to medium-high, and bring to boil; then reduce heat to low and simmer, stirring frequently, until thickened and flavors meld, about 20 minutes.
+Cover, increase heat to medium-high, and bring to boil; then reduce heat to low and simmer, stirring frequently, until thickened and flavours meld, about 20 minutes.
 4. Strain bisque through chinois into medium container, pressing on solids with back of ladle to extract all liquid.
 Wash and dry